The Myth of the Eternal Child

 I also began to wonder what would happen if our public schools became primarily places of exploration and creation, instead of of test and assessment-driven factories?
 What would happen if academic teachers were given much more freedom to design and teach their curricula (in other words, to be trusted as the highly-skilled and knowledgeable professionals that they are)?

 What would the result be if STEM-based curricula were not even considered without a robust and engaging arts-based component?
 (How much more research do we need to validate the efficacy of STEAM-based curricula?
-The arts have always been a most effective doorway to learning excellence.)
+The arts are a particularly effective doorway to learning excellence.)

 Even though the young Mozart represents an extreme degree of prodigious talent, we all have latent talents and abilities which can flourish, given the proper support and encouragement (not to mention funding!).
 I view my role as a teacher as being primarily two-fold: To model and share a creative life with my students and to also assist and inspire others to be their most creative selves.
 That’s my personal artistic mission and it’s the gift that many good teachers have given to me–one which I wish to honor by passing it along to my students and colleagues.